cliffparnitzky-archive/FirefoxGradientFix/README.md

 Contao FifefoxGradientFix Extension
 ===================================

-Special extension that fixes problems with gradient in firefox (they changed angel about 90°).
+Special extension that fixes problems with gradient in firefox (they changed angle about 90°).
+Only angles will be corrected (values like `90deg`).

+Mor information about this change could be found [here](http://www.peterkroener.de/aenderungen-in-der-neuen-css3-farbverlauf-syntax-ohne-vendor-prefix).

 Installation